 We know of athletes, especially male athletes, trying to imitate professional athletes by insisting that they can do single leg hurdle hops over 39" hurdles and other crazy manoeuvres only to land awkwardly and ruin their brief careers with a knee injury or the like.

 As a coach you have to look at the three ages of your athlete to determine what level of plyometric training to use with your team.

 When determining the level of plyometric training to apply to your athletes, you must look at their "three ages" to make an informed decision.
 Those ages are their training age (how many years have they been actively training), their biological age (what is their physical maturation in years) and their chronological age (years they have been alive).

 Young kids run and jump and do the equivalent of plyometrics from a young age.
-I would not have a 12 year old boy doing alternate leg bounds with a 10yard run up, but I would have them do double leg stabilization work or maybe even double leg bounds depending on the aforementioned factors.
+I would not have a 12-year-old boy doing alternate leg bounds with a 10yard run up, but I would have them do double leg stabilization work or even double leg bounds depending on the aforementioned factors.

 Another factor to look at with plyometrics is the athlete's strength to body weight ratio.
-A 16 year old girl who weighs 125lbs but can squat 175lbs, has greater relative strength than a 16 year old boy who weighs 180lbs, but squats 200lbs.
+A 16-year-old girl who weighs 125lbs but can squat 175lbs, has greater relative strength than a 16-year-old boy who weighs 180lbs, but squats 200lbs.
 Physically the boys are stronger, but their ability to control that weight at full speed might not be as great as his 'weaker' female counterpart.
-Again, plyometrics can greatly increase strength, power, body control and awareness, etc. But it has to be carefully introduced to an athlete's program.
+Again, plyometrics can increase strength, power, body control and awareness, etc. But it has to be carefully introduced to an athlete's program.